 I need software and I am about to hire a firm to build it for me.
 How do I write a contract that protects the two parties’ interests?

-To help us writing these contracts, we have identified the elements at risks that are measurable and we want to clarify them as soon as possible, before starting to work on it.
-With this mindset, an early start may translate into waste of time.
+To help us writing these contracts, we have identified the elements at risk that are measurable and we want to clarify them as soon as possible, before starting to work on it.
+With this mindset, an early start may translate into a waste of time.
 Therefore, we go head first detailing the Scope, the Budget, the Schedule.
 Nowadays, some folks will even think about the Quality of the product, ironically not as easy to measure.
-(Think of an awkward user experience for example)
+(Think of awkward user experience for example or a buggy software)

 Individuals and interactions over processes and tools